By Dr. Patricia Fitzhugh

 - I turned the manuscript over to the publisher once I completed my edits.
 My book was self-published, so most of the work done by the publishing company included editing, formatting, cover design, printing, filing paperwork for the copyright, obtaining the ISBN number, getting the book online with Amazon, designing marketing materials, and announcing the book release.

-How did I find a publisher?
+go to link How did I find a publisher?

 Many years ago when I first starting hosting women’s conferences, one of the speakers we invited to participate in the conference had a publishing company.
 She had published books by some of the other speakers that attended the conference over the course of several years.
 She also facilitated workshops about transforming manuscripts into a book.
 While my schedule didn’t afford me the opportunity to attend these workshops, the publisher had videos and a publishing guide on her website about the process that included pricing and a choice of plans.
 I was able to read about the process and research the services she offered.
 I would recommend you ask questions of friends who have published one or more books about their experience — both pros and cons.